NOAA-EMC/hpc-stack/README.md

 This repository provides a unified, shell script based build system for building commonly used software stack.

-Building the software stack is a **Two-Step process**, as described in the following sections.
+Building the software stack is a **Three-Step process**, as described in the following sections.

 ## Step 1: Configure Build

 The first step is to choose what components of the stack you wish to build and to specify any other aspects of the build that you would like.
-This is normally done by editing the file `config/config_custom.sh`.
+This is normally done by editing the files `config/config_custom.sh` and `config/stack_custom.yaml`.
 Here we describe some of the parameter settings available.

-For building on an EMC RHEL7 workstation, a configuration file (`config_rhel7emc.sh`) is provided.
-This configuration is set up to build using GCC 9.2.0 and OpenMPI 3.1.5.

 **COMPILER** This defines the vendor and version of the compiler you wish to use for this build.
 The format is the same as what you would typically use in a module load command:
 ```